Stavroswd/checkmobi_ios_swift_missedCall/README.md

                         let responseValue = response.value! as?
 NSDictionary
                         let returnedValidationID = responseValue?.object(forKey: "id")! as!
 String

+                        /* Checkmobi was able to call a phonenumber.
-                        /* save the ID returned in the response.
-We will need it when validating the last 4 Digits of the calling number. */
+                           You now need to save the returned validation id..
+                           We will need it together with the last 4 Digits of the calling number later.
+                        */

                         completionHandler(returnedValidationID)
                     }